rubenqba/java-ml/readme.md

 To use it, include the `javaml-<version>.jar` in your classpath, as well as the jars that are available in `lib/`.

+See bellow how to get started with Maven.

 How to get started, code samples, tutorials on various tasks can be found at [http://java-ml.sourceforge.net](http://java-ml.sourceforge.net)